 It’s aimed at those wanting to watch video content in other countries, allowing P2P traffic and supporting a huge range of devices and letting you use your subscription on all of them at the same time.

-Previously, the lack of a kill switch was a reason not to choose Goose VPN, but that’s been addressed so you’re protected against any unexpected connection drops.
+There's a kill switch too, so you’re protected against any unexpected connection drops.

-The best current deal is the one-year plan which gets you 62% off the usual price and makes it £3.80 /US$4.99 per month.
+The best current deal is the one-year plan which makes it £2 / US$2.62 per month.

-The cheapest option of US$2.99 / £2.28 per month gives you only 50GB of data, which might be enough for you.
+The cheapest option of £1.66 / £2.17 per month gives you only 50GB of data, which might be enough for you.
 There’s also a 30 day trial which offers your money back if you’re not totally happy.

 Read our full Goose VPN review